Balkh: Displays at the Balkh Museum

 The museum was formerly the second largest museum in the country, but its collection has suffered from looting in recent times.

 The museum is also known as the Museum of the Blue Mosque, from the building it shares with a religious library.
 As well as exhibits from the ancient ruins of Balkh, the collection includes works of Islamic art including a 13th-century Quran, and examples of Afghan decorative and folk art.

+Demographics

+The city of Balkh has an estimated population of 148,972 people.
+Listed as the 16th largest city in Afghanistan, unofficial 2024 estimates had set its population at around 114,883 people.
+In Balkh province, the ethnic groups of Tajiks, Uzbeks, Hazaras,Pashtun, Sayed/Sadat, Turkmens, and Arabs reside.

 Notable people

 Balkh had a major role in the development of the Persian language and literature.
 The early works of Persian literature were written by poets and writers who were originally from Balkh.
 Many famous Persian poets came from Balkh.
 Furthermore, the city was a cultural centre for science and had notable scientists working in or originating from that region.